To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 But heart health doesn’t have to be confusing or complicated.
 To simplify, heart experts at the University of Wisconsin School of Medicine and Public Health have boiled the question down to the three best — and the three worst — things you can do for your heart.

-“If you can incorporate these things into your daily life, you’re giving yourself a much better chance to enjoy a long and healthy life, free of heart disease,” says James Stein, MD, director of preventive cardiology at UW Health and professor of medicine at the UW School of Medicine and Public Health.
+“If you can incorporate these things into your daily life, you’re giving yourself a much better chance to enjoy a long and healthy life, free of heart disease,” said James Stein, MD, director of preventive cardiology at UW Health and professor of medicine at the UW School of Medicine and Public Health.

 Let’s start with the bad news.
 If you’re doing any of the following, you’re increasing your chances of heart disease.